chienyecodes/Globalsuperstore/README.md

 ![](least_profitable_southeast_asia.png)

 5. The least profitable product category in Southeast Asia is 'Tables'.
-It is recommended that the Southeast Asia branch of Global Superstore should stop offering Tables subcategory in Indonesia.
 It has garnered a total loss of -£10680.28.

 ![](profit_austrailia_copiers)